aterris/backbone.analytics/README.md

  and use it to write methods that contain my specific analytics integrations.
  However, you can also use it as is.

+#### Option Defaults

+ * set_account: true
+ * initial_pageview: true
+ * track_navigate: true
+ * load_script: true
+ * debug: false

-#### Syntax Sugar
+#### Syntactic Sugar

- Backbone.Analytics provides a few convience methods that wrap around common google analytics objects and interactions.
-These are `queue`, `push`, `set_account`, `track_pageview`, `track_event`, and `set_custom_var`
+ Backbone.Analytics provides a few convience methods that wrap around common google analytics objects and interactions including `queue`, `push`, `set_account`, `track_pageview`, `track_event`, and `set_custom_var`

-#### Setting the Account

- By default creating a new analytics object will automatically trigger a set account event using the `code` passed to the create method.
-Passing `set_account: false` will stop this behavior.

-#### Script Loading

- By default creating a new analytics object will automatically load the google analytics script via the asynchronous pattern.
-Passing `load_script: false` will stop this behavior if you already loaded it yourself.

-#### Navigation Tracking

- By default all calls to Backbone.history.navigate will be tracked as pageviews.
- Passing `track_navigate: false` will disable this behavior

-#### Track Initial Pageview

- Depending on your Backbone setup and implementation you may or may not wish to fire off an initial page view.
-By default, it will trigger a plan pageview event

 #### Debug Mode

- pass `debug: true` to the constructor to enable debug mode.
- This will load the debug version of google analytics `ga_debug.js` which provides console output to help debug issues.
+ Enabling debug mode will include the debug version of the google analytics script instead of the standard script.
+This will log debug information to the console.
+Enable debug mode by passing `debug: true`

 #### Extending Backbone.Analytics

  Extending Backbone.Analytics can help you manage and maintain your domain specific analytics interactions in a single location.
-I extend the object to create a home for my interactions.
-I create methods on this object that I can later bind events to.
-For example, when a model triggers a change event, I can then have my semantic function to bind to.

-     @model.on('change:name', App.analytics.edit_model_name)